Title :"Regional Programme to improve national and regional locust management in Caucasus and Central Asia"

 Required budget (USD7.8 million)

-The Five-year Programme is being submitted to donors and other partners for funding.
+The regional Programme is being submitted to donors and other partners for funding.